uniquetrij/RoboND-Perception-Project/writeup_template.md

     cloud_filtered =  ros_to_pcl(pcl_msg)
 ```

+Initially the input may be noisy as the following image:

+![alt text][noisy-camera]

-Initially the input may contain noisy data which has to be cleaned and filtered to obtain point cloud corresponding to
+This data needs to be cleaned and filtered to obtain point cloud corresponding to
 the objects of interest only.
-To do this we first apply _PCL’s Statistical Outlier Removal_ to get rid of the noise
+To do this we first apply _PCL’s Statistical Outlier Filter_ to get rid of the noise
 in the point cloud data.
 Assuming a Gaussian distribution, we filter out the noise as follows:

 ```python